-A Talent Scheme from The Edinburgh International TV Festival in partnership with the Arts and Humanities Research Council
+A Talent Scheme from The TV FOUNDATION in partnership with the Arts and Humanities Research Council

-The scheme is only open to PhD Students who are currently being funded by the AHRC through an AHRC Doctoral Training Partnership (DTP), an AHRC Centre for Doctoral Training (CDT) or an AHRC Collaborative Doctoral Partnership (CDP).
+The TV PhD scheme is only open to PhD Students who are currently being funded by the AHRC through an AHRC Doctoral Training Partnership (DTP), Centre for Doctoral Training (CDT) or Collaborative Doctoral Partnership (CDP).
 The student must be within their AHRC funding period and must have the consent of their supervisor in order to apply.

 While the scheme is open to students at all stages of their PhD, it may be more beneficial to students who are nearer to the completion of their PhD.

 Applications for 2021 are now closed.
 TV PhD will reopen for applications in February 2022.